gitbucket/gitbucket/doc/authenticator.md

   ...
 ```

-Authenticators provides a method to add guard to actions in the controller:
+Authenticators provide a method to add guard to actions in the controller:

 - `ReadableUsersAuthenticator` provides `readableUsersOnly` method
 - `ReferrerAuthenticator` provides `referrersOnly` method